Calling All Cars (The Sopranos): Synopsis

-Tony dreams: He is riding in the back of his father's old Cadillac, which is being driven by Carmela with Ralphie beside her.
+Tony dreams that he is riding in the back of his father's old Cadillac, which is being driven by Carmela with Ralphie beside her.
 There is a caterpillar on Ralphie's bald head, then a butterfly.
 Tony at first sees Gloria sitting next to himself, then Svetlana.
 Tony discusses the dream with Dr. Melfi, who suggests that it signifies that Carmela is in control and Tony wants to square the changes in the lives of the others in the car with her.
 But Tony is growing dissatisfied with his therapy and rejects her interpretation.
-In the next session, he admits that Svetlana broke up with him because she thinks he is "high-maintenance," and too hard to cope with emotionally.
-This is after four years of therapy.
+In the next session, he admits that Svetlana ended their affair because she thinks he is "high-maintenance" and too hard to cope with emotionally despite four years of therapy.
 Although Melfi tells him that he needs to continue, he states that it is over.
 She offers to shake hands; he kisses her on the cheek and leaves.

 Sophia notices a cake in her father Bobby's car.
 When Janice asks him about it later, he tells her that he goes to Karen's grave every day, and he buried the cake on what would have been their anniversary.
-Janice says she understands his grief.
+Janice feigns understanding of his grief.

 Sophia and Bobby Jr. wonder about their mother's ghost.
 After a Sunday dinner at the Soprano home, Carmela demands that A.J. play a game with the two children.
 He takes out a Ouija board and engages in a mock séance that terrifies them.
 When the children are back at home, Janice uses an internet chat program to direct them to their own Ouija board.
-When Bobby arrives home, his children are in a terrified state and he calls Janice for help.
+When Bobby arrives home, his children are in a terrified state, and he calls Janice for help.
 She tells him she had heard them using the Ouija board earlier in the day, but thought it would be improper to intervene.
 She uses the manufactured situation to encourage Bobby to move on and convinces him to eat his wife's last frozen baked ziti.